zeke/devcenter-scraper/content/md/postgis.md

 description: How to use PostGIS, available on Heroku Postgres, from Ruby on Rails and Django applications.
 ---

 [PostGIS](http://postgis.org/) is available in public beta.
 The beta is available on all Production tier databases and currently supports PostGIS version 2.0.
 It is not available on the Dev or Basic Starter tier plans.
-PostGIS is only available with Postgres 9.2 databases provisioned after April 20, 2013.
+PostGIS is only available with Postgres 9.2 databases provisioned after April 20, 2013 and all Postgres 9.3 database.
 To enable PostGIS once connected to your PostgreSQL 9.2 database run:

 ```sql
 CREATE EXTENSION postgis;